MakGlavocevic/Skyscanner-API-automation-with-REST-Assured/README.md

 ## Overview

 This automation test was created as a part of a work task.
-It uses Skyscanner Flight Search API from rapidapi.com
+It uses Skyscanner Flight Search API from rapidapi.com.

-This test represents a smoke test and the main objectives are to see if the API responds to our GET requests as it should
+This test represents a smoke test and the main objective is to see if the API responds to our GET requests with the correct HTTP status code.

 rapidapi.com link: https://rapidapi.com/skyscanner/api/skyscanner-flight-search/details